Aayushstha03/ts-tree-diff/outputs_new/https_www_npr_org_2025_11_24_nx_s1_5609336_hemp_thc_drinks_cannabis_marijuana_farm_bill.md

 ### [Can weed help you drink less?
 Scientists study how well 'California sober' works](https://www.npr.org/sections/shots-health-news/2025/11/19/nx-s1-5604813/marijuana-drinking-california-sober)

-That market is buzzing, but that boom may come crashing down soon, thanks to a new law.
-When Congress recently approved a spending bill ending the government shutdown, it also [set a one-year deadline](https://www.npr.org/2025/11/16/nx-s1-5608020/a-year-from-now-hemp-shops-could-disappear-under-a-new-federal-ban) to close the hemp loophole, with new restrictions.
+That market is buzzing, but that boom may come crashing down soon, thanks to a new law.When Congress recently approved a spending bill ending the government shutdown, it also [set a one-year deadline](https://www.npr.org/2025/11/16/nx-s1-5608020/a-year-from-now-hemp-shops-could-disappear-under-a-new-federal-ban) to close the hemp loophole, with new restrictions.
 The move threatens the broader hemp market — estimated to be worth [tens of billions of dollars](https://www.npr.org/2025/11/13/nx-s1-5607122/hemp-industry-warns-provision-in-the-government-funding-bill-will-kill-30b-market) — with what one economist [calls](https://www.houstonpublicmedia.org/articles/news/2025/11/13/536085/thc-ban-is-an-extinction-level-event-for-texas-hemp-industry-economist-says/) "an extinction-level event."

 ### An 'explosion of demand'

-THC drinks first appeared on the counters of gas stations and corner shops.
+THC drinksfirst appeared on the counters of gas stations and corner shops.
 But [with more Americans like Wilkinson seeking alternatives to alcohol](https://news.gallup.com/poll/693362/drinking-rate-new-low-alcohol-concerns-surge.aspx), they've gone mainstream in places like Total Wine; Target [recently started selling them](https://www.mprnews.org/story/2025/10/15/target-begins-selling-thc-drinks-in-some-minnesota-locations) at stores in Minnesota.

-Sponsor Message

 "It has been a complete explosion of demand," says Tanner Johnson, CEO of Pure Shenandoah, a THC and hemp company based near Harrisonburg, Va.
 The family-run business got into THC beverages a few years ago; Johnson says the company's distribution deal with Total Wine took things to a new level.